thiago-a-pereira/thiago-a-pereira/README.md

 - 👋 Hi, I’m Thiago Araújo Pereira.
-I'm 27 years old, a brazilian that was born in Minas Gerais, but living in Goiânia.
+I'm a brazilian that was born in Minas Gerais, but living in Goiânia.
 - 👀 I’m interested in FullStack Development.
 - 🌱 I’m currently learning Java, Python, CSS, HTML, Javascript and everything I need to become a great developer.
 - 📫 You can find me in www.linkedin.com/in/thiagoaraujopgo